syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Events.md

 ## SelectionChanged

-`SelectionChanged` event is triggered after selecting an item among the filtered suggestions in SfAutoComplete.
+The `SelectionChanged` event is triggered after selecting an item among the filtered suggestions in SfAutoComplete.

-Code snippet of SelectionChanged event:
+Code snippet of SelectionChanged event

 {% tabs %}